rajkumar464/User-Profiling-on-Social-Media/README.md

 # User-Profiling-on-Social-Media

 The aim of the project is to build a system that automatically predicts the age category, gender, and personality scores of Facebook users when given input of status updates, profile picture, and "likes" of the users.
+The program takes input from a source specified by the user and also outputs the results to a user-specified directory.

 The project is three-pronged with 3 team members each using a different source.
 The three sources used are :